 Steps to start a new registered student group

-Step 1: Meet with Assistant Director, Peggy Hermes or designee in Campus Life to do an initial intake.
+Step 1: Meet with Assistant Director, Dominic Jackson or designee in Campus Life to do an initial intake.

 Step 2: Review Student Group Handbook to be aware of policies and support structures